HydeZero/RSSReader/README.md

 `read`: reads a post.

+`reset`: resets the post file and refreshes the feed.
+Use this if the post file is broken or is getting too large.
+All posts saved in the file will be lost forever, unless the post is still on the feed..

 ## More Notes
-Some sites will be broken with the feed.
+Some sites will be broken with the parser.
+This is out of my control.
+I am beginning to fix it by manually replacing some html elements with spaces.